-We cover a wide range of topics in this course.
-We have questions on Unix commands, concepts etc. (Oracle Unix Interview Questions)
+Answer: We cover a wide range of topics in this course.
+We have questions on Unix commands, concepts, etc.

-A personal computer with an operating system which was designed to operate by a single user at a given time.
-Single user system becomes more popular since low-cost hardware and availability of wide range of software to perform difference tasks.
+Answer: A personal computer with an operating system that was designed to operate by a single user at a given time.
+Single user systems become more popular since low-cost hardware and availability of a wide range of software to perform different tasks.

 25. Explain the following sentence?

-Ans) The root account is very important and it can leads to system damage easily with abusive usage.
-So that the securities that normally apply to user accounts are not applicable to the root account.
+The root account is very important and it can leads to system damage easily with abusive usage.
+So that the securities that normally apply to user accounts do not apply to the root account.

-FIFO (First In First Out) is also called named pipes and it is a special file for date transient.
-Data is read only in the written order.
-This is use to inter-process communications, where data write to one end and reads from another end of the pipe.
+Answer: FIFO (First In First Out) is also called named pipes and it is a special file for date transient.
+Data is read-only in the written order.
+This is used to inter-process communications, where data write to one end and reads from another end of the pipe.